JackKelly/JackKelly/README.md

 I'm co-founder of [Open Climate Fix](https://github.com/openclimatefix/) (a non-profit).

-- 📫 How to reach me: From about 2008 to 2023 to I was quite [active on Twitter](https://x.com/jack_kelly).
+## 📫 How to reach me
+From about 2008 to 2023 to I was quite [active on Twitter](https://x.com/jack_kelly).
 Then I dabbled [in Mastodon](https://mastodon.energy/@jack_kelly).
 From late-2024 onwards, my main focus is [Bluesky](https://bsky.app/profile/jack-kelly.com); I'm no longer active on Twitter/X or Mastodon.